aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/seriescollection/_index.md

 ```

-the range of second category Axis values.
+Gets the range of second category Axis values.
 It can be a range of cells (such as, "d1:e10"), or a sequence of values (such as,"\{2,6,8,10\}").
 Only effects when some ASerieses plot on the second axis.

 **Returns:**
 java.lang.String